NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(c)

-Forests are major sites for conservation of soil.
-The roots of trees firmly hold the soil particles to protect it from flowing away.
+Forests are major sites for the conservation of soil.
+The roots of trees firmly hold the soil particles to protect them from flowing away.
 The humus is more in the soil of forests.

-Forest provides variety of products, e.g., timber, paper etc. They have a greater plant diversity as different type of plants are naturally present.
-Forest also helps in conservation of water.
+Forest provides a variety of products, e.g., timber, paper, etc. They have a greater plant diversity as different types of plants are naturally present.
+Forest also helps in the conservation of water.

 Question:18